ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Workstep:**

-A workstep is characterized by an input, the deterministic application of a set of logic rules and data to that input, and the generation of a verifiably deterministic and verifiably correct output.
+A workstep is characterized by input, the deterministic application of a set of logic rules and data to that input, and the generation of a verifiably deterministic and verifiably correct output.

 ## 1.3 Typographical Conventions